 Often used to remove resins and waxes, soot and smoke damage, and maintaining first-responder equipment and firearms

-3. Enzymatic solutions – these are the type of ultrasonic cleaning solutions that are used in food and medical industries.
+3. Enzymatic solutions – These are the type of ultrasonic cleaning solutions that are used in the food and medical industries.
 They are formulated to remove protein-based contaminants from plastics, glass, aluminum, brass, titanium, and stainless steel.

 4. High caustic solutions – After using the moderate alkaline ultrasonic cleaning solution and it doesn’t work, the high caustic solutions can be used.
 It works well at removing heavy waxes, oils, and grease from steel, cast iron, and stainless steel.

 6. De-ionized water – This ultrasonic cleaner solution can be used on any material safely.
-De-ionized water work well on rubber, plastics, glass, fabrics, and metals.
+De-ionized water works well on rubber, plastics, glass, fabrics, and metals.